This post may contain affiliate links. Please see my disclosure policy for details.

 Visiting a Medieval restaurant in Tallinn is a bucket list tick-off in this city.
 Yes, it’s touristy blah, blah.
 But, that doesn’t mean it isn’t fun.
 It’s one of the most authentic medieval dining experiences in the world!

 So, in this complete guide, I’ll show you why Olde Hansa Tallinn is the best one to visit.
 Here are all the reasons why you will LOVE it!

 Okay, so I should probably explain what Olde Hansa is before I go into my obsession with it in the next few paragraphs.

-Olde Hansa, which is Old German for the “Old Tribe”, is set in a rich merchants house (not really, but play along).
+Olde Hansa, which is Old German for the “Old Tribe”, is set in a rich merchant’s house (not really, but play along).
 He invites travellers to take a rest and dine in this Hanseatic Tavern.
 Here, you can dine on old Hansa dishes and sip traditional drinks.

-Once upon a time, Tallinn was called Reval and it was a major trading post of The Hanseatic League between the 13th – 16th century.
+Once upon a time, Tallinn was called Reval and it was a major trading post of The Hanseatic League between the 13th – 16th centuries.
 This is due to the fact it was an accessible trading route on the Baltic Sea.

 Olde Hansa is meant to transport you back in time to those days of old!